 What makes the ecosystem of different MPS "complex" is the fact that different pre-conditions and circumstances are relevant for each solution.
 Some examples include relevant partners in the value creation/delivery and supply chain process, a variety of contract forms, agreements, legal aspects, and responsibilities.
-For the user of a single MPS this complex ecosystem means that they might not be able to use the chosen MPS for the payment at a certain retailer, because the involved parties and companies are not in a contractual relationship that is necessary for a successful transaction at the point of sale.
+For the user of a single MPS, this complex ecosystem means that they might not be able to use the chosen MPS for the payment at a certain retailer, because the involved parties and companies are not in a contractual relationship that is necessary for a successful transaction at the point of sale.

 Acceptance of mobile payment is an issue that has been addressed in various empirical studies.
-These resulted in interesting causal models of mobile payment acceptance with high explanatory power, e.g., [2], [3], and [4].
-Acceptance by itself, defined as the decision to adopt or not adopt a MPS, is not sufficient to predict the market success of a particular payment service as their success is highly dependent on the ecosystem in which they operate and their actual design.
-Thus, there is a need to connect theoretical foundations from acceptance research to practical design issues of actual mobile payment services and to context factors that arise from the complex ecosystem in which mobile payment services operate.
+These resulted in interesting causal models of mobile payment acceptance with high explanatory power, e.g., [3], [4], and [5].
+Acceptance by itself, defined as the decision to adopt or not adopt a MPS, is not sufficient to predict the market success of a particular payment service as their success is highly dependent on the ecosystem, in which they operate and their actual design.
+Thus, there is a need to connect theoretical foundations from acceptance research to practical design issues of actual mobile payment services and to context factors that arise from the complex ecosystem, in which mobile payment services operate.

 The main objective of the present research project is therefore a systematic analysis of generic mobile payment services (MPS) within a novel acceptance evaluation framework that is derived from validated causal models of mobile payment acceptance.
 In a first step, it is necessary to develop the evaluation framework based on an extensive literature review.
 Mobile payment services are classified based on a market analysis and representative services are selected for each generic service.
 These are then analysed within the acceptance evaluation framework.
 Data for the analysis is obtained from service features and mobile payment service usage tests and expert interviews with service providers, banking and payment experts.
 The comparison of acceptance factors for each service results in a systematic assessment and enables conclusions regarding acceptance of the analysed mobile payment services.
-The paper concludes with an outlook on a subsequent field study.
-The research design of the field study is based on the major findings of the presented project and is necessary to evaluate the results of this research project in a real world context.